 Weekly Research Highlight in Fall Prevention

 This weekly blog post aims to highlight articles published during the week regarding fall prevention.
-This week we take a look at stakeholder perspectives of fall prevention for vision impairment and Falls, lower back and knee pain and cognitive and emotional factors.
+This week we take a look at fall related anxiety and locomotion in older adults and a multifactorial fall prevention program for older people after stroke.

 Abstracts for these studies can be found here